gearglow/ReptiliaWithATwist/The List.md

 Moody's mundane eye softened.
 "Brave lad, bringing that one up.
 Pain beyond the tolerance of the mortal mind.
 Five points to you.
 Brace yourselves, class. _Crucio!_"

-An angry blood-red beam flew from his wand.
+An angry blood-orange beam flew from his wand.
 The spider rolled onto its back atop the desk, all eight legs flailing in a grotesque mockery of its earlier dance.
 A high keening could be heard, which was surprising -- Elysia hadn't thought spiders _could_ scream.

 Elysia glanced at Neville as Moody let up on the curse, and saw tears streaking his face.
 She reached over and squeezed his hand consolingly.